VitalEconomics/Book1/books/votejojo.md

 Bill Gates "The world today has 6.8 billion people.
 That's headed up to about nine billion...we could lower that by perhaps [ten or 15 percent."](https://youtu.be/c4Aps2NPe54?t=1047)

-Not a single one of these “experts” has the slightest clue of what the market process is and how it works, which means that they don’t really understand natural selection(although I’m sure all of them think they are experts at it!).
+Not a single one of these “experts” has the slightest clue of what the market process is and how it works.
 Economic education can easily make them fall in love with the marvels of the market process and thus fix their errors.

 ## We must join Mises and go over the parapet in his "intellectual battle" against the economic ignorance that threatens civilization.

-If we are to quickly save mankind and reach the prosperity we are truly capable of, those of us who've had the miraculous fortune of stumbling upon Mises/Hayek/Hazlitt/Rothbard/etc., in other words, the so-called Austrian Economists'  wisdom must succeed at spreading it to fellow slightly smarter apes.
+If we are to quickly save mankind and reach the prosperity we are truly capable of, those of us who've had the miraculous fortune of stumbling upon Mises/Hayek/Hazlitt/Rothbard/etc., in other words, the so-called Austrian Economists'  wisdom must succeed at spreading it to fellow citizens.
 We must find/join/persuade people who are thoroughly convinced that such quick prosperity can be achieved and thus become beacons of hope, excitement and viral economic education.
+Jo Jorgensen is a wonderful beacon of the principles and education we need.
 We must join Mises and go over the parapet in his "intellectual battle" against the economic ignorance that threatens civilization.

 Mises: